cypress-io/cypress-documentation/content/api/commands/intercept.md

 #### **<Icon name="angle-right"></Icon> routeMatcher** **_(`RouteMatcher`)_**

-`routeMatcher` is an object used to match which incoming HTTP requests will be handled by this route.
+`routeMatcher` is an object used to match the incoming HTTP requests with this intercepted route.

-All properties are optional.
-All properties that are set must match for the route to handle a request.
-If a `string` is passed to any property, it will be glob-matched against the request using [`minimatch`](https://github.com/isaacs/minimatch).The available `routeMatcher` properties are listed below:
+All properties are optional but all those that are set must match for the request to be intercepted.
+And if a `string` is passed to any property, it will be glob-matched against the request using [`Cypress.minimatch`](/api/utilities/minimatch).

 | Option     | Description                                                                                     |
 | ---------- | ----------------------------------------------------------------------------------------------- |